egberts/vim-syntax-bind-named/README.md

 -------------
 If you have any issues with this syntax file, see if you can:

+* pay attention to the closing semicolon and ensure that it is highlighted as soft or light green.
+  If the semicolon is dark-cyan, then that is the point of syntax failure.

 * keep narrowing down the offending line until it stopped offending, hopefully it is just to just one (or few) lines.
 No need to expose your entire `named.conf` Don't forget to change all IP addresses (unless that breaks too) for